danielle076/eindproject_frontend/README.md

 ## App 'summer body'

-### Inhoudsopgave
+### Table of Contents

-1. Inleiding
+1. Introduction
-2. Probleem
+2. Problem
 3. API keys
-4. De applicatie starten
+4. Starting the application
 5. Unit test

-### 1. Inleiding
+### 1. Introduction

-Deze frontend programming eindopdracht is gemaakt naar aanleiding van de Frontend Development opleiding aan NOVI Hogeschool.
+This frontend programming final assignment was created as a result of the Frontend Development course at NOVI University of Applied Sciences.

-Het project is opgezet met [Create React App](https://github.com/facebook/create-react-app).
+The project was set up with [Create React App](https://github.com/facebook/create-react-app).

 ![screen.png](src/assets/screen.png)

-### 2. Probleem
+### 2. Problem and solution

-De zomer komt eraan en we willen allemaal een mooi, gezond lichaam op het strand, maar hoe doen we dit?
-Naast je in het zweet werken in de sportschool is goede voeding belangrijk.
-De juiste hoeveelheid calorieën elke dag innemen zorgt voor vermindering van vet en een goede conditie van het lichaam.
+Summer is coming and we all want a beautiful, healthy body on the beach, but how do we do this?
+Besides working up a sweat at the gym, good nutrition is important.
+Taking in the right amount of calories each day will reduce fat and keep your body in good shape.

-Deze app zorgt, nadat je de calorieën hebt ingevuld, met één druk op de knop voor drie maaltijden met de juiste hoeveelheid calorieën.
-Hoe je de maaltijden moet maken staat op een externe website waar naartoe is gelinkt.
+This app, after you enter the calories, provides three meals with the right amount of calories at the push of a button.
+How to make the meals, is on an external website linked to.

 ### 3. API keys

-De API keys gebruikt voor dit project komen van [Spoonacular](https://spoonacular.com/food-api/) en [Firebase](https://firebase.google.com/firebase).
-Deze zullen in een apart bestand meegestuurd worden genaamd `.env`.
-Registreren kun je doen op de `register` pagina wanneer je de applicatie hebt gestart.
+The API keys used for this project come from [Spoonacular](https://spoonacular.com/food-api/) and [Firebase](https://firebase.google.com/firebase).
+These will be sent along in a separate file called `.env`.
+Registering can be done on the `register` page when you have started the application.

-### 4. De applicatie starten
+### 4. Starting the application

-Als je het project gekopieerd hebt naar jouw lokale machine, installeer je eerst de `node_modules` door de volgende commando's in de terminal te runnen:
+Once you have copied the project to your local machine, first install the `node_modules` by running the following commands in the terminal:

 - `npm install`
 - `npm install axios`
 - `npm install react-router-dom`
 - `npm install firebase`

-Wanneer dit klaar is, kun je de API keys van het `.env` bestand opslaan in de root van het project.
-In de terminal run je het volgende:
+When this is done, you can save the API keys from the `.env` file to the root of the project.
+In the terminal run the following:
 - `npm run build`

-De applicatie starten doe je met behulp van:
+You start the application by using:

 - `npm start`

-Open http://localhost:3000 om de pagina in de browser te bekijken.
+Open http://localhost:3000 to view the page in the browser.

 ### 5. Unit test

-Een unit test is in de map `src/__test__` te vinden en de runnen met:
+A unit test can be found in the directory `src/__test__` and run with:

 `npm run test`